hiveship/CXF2-resource-comparator/README.md

 ```

 This custom comparator help CXF to decide which resource class/interface should be used to match the incoming request.
 This comparator analyse all the resources and try to find in which of them the incoming request is declared, looking at the methods `@Path` and verb annotations.

+## Extra information

+All `OPTIONS` HTTP requests are automatically accepted if the request path of the request is matching an existing method path declaration.